 Blue Lagoon has two great dining options: the casual Blue Cafe and the much more formal Lava Restaurant; though we only tried the former, you should check out the latter if you have the time and the budget!
 We definitely will if we ever have the chance to go back, as I heard the view from the inside is spectacular.
 Should you have extra time in Iceland and want to spend at least a night in the area of the lagoon, there’s a hotel within a ten-minute walk from the main Blue Lagoon spa that has its own private bathing lagoon.
 You can click this link for more details.

 Now that your time in this man-made wonder is over, you’ll have to go through the same area where you checked-in to settle your bill and return your wristbands.
-It’s a seamless process that you’ll be out of there in no time.
+It’s a seamless process and you’ll be out of there in no time.

 As you head for the exit, leading you back to the pathway to where your ride back to the city is waiting, you’ll have the chance to purchase a few Blue Lagoon products that you could bring home: from shampoos to creams, t-shirts to other souvenirs, choose from the wide array of products as you end your trip to Blue Lagoon.